Florida International University College of Business: Campuses

 The college is located in three different campuses or centers.
 In Miami at the Modesto Maidique Campus (MMC), there are three separate buildings, the Ryder Business Building (for the Landon Undergraduate School of Business), the College of Business Complex (for the Chapman Graduate School of Business), the Management And New Growth Opportunities (MANGO) building.

 Classes, faculty, and staff are also located in Downtown Miami, formally known as FIU Downtown on Brickell.
 Some programs can also be completed in Miramar at FIU at I-75.

 The Department of Marketing, the Department of Finance, the Department of Information Systems and Business Analytics (ISBA) are housed in the Ryder Business Building (RB), while the Department of International Business, Department of Global Leadership and Management, and the School of Accounting are located in MANGO.
 MANGO also houses the College's Undergraduate Academic Advising.

 The College of Business Complex (CBC) houses the Dean's Office, the College's Graduate Admission and Recruitment Offices, the College's Human Resources, and the College's Career Management Services.

+Academics

 Undergraduate programs

 The college offers undergraduate degrees in: